shobrook/sequitur/README.md

   torch.tensor([5, 6, 7, 8]),
   torch.tensor([9, 10, 11, 12])
 ]
-encoder, decoder, _, _ = quick_train(StackedAE, train_seqs, encoding_dim=2)
+encoder, decoder, _, _ = quick_train(StackedAE, train_seqs, encoding_dim=2, denoise=True)

 encoder(torch.tensor([13, 14, 15, 16])) # => torch.tensor([0.19, 0.84])
 ```

 Each autoencoder learns to represent input sequences as lower-dimensional, fixed-size vectors.
-This can be useful for finding patterns among sequences, clustering sequences, and converting sequences into inputs for other algorithms.
+This can be useful for finding patterns among sequences, clustering sequences, or converting sequences into inputs for other algorithms.

 <img src="./demo.png" />